Immigration Advising

 5. Once you answer the questions, the system will generate a checklist for your application:

 • Complete all the forms generated on your checklist.
-If you cannot open the forms, save the document, and then open the file as an Adobe PDF document on your computer.
+You must save the document to your computer and then open the file as an Adobe PDF document on your computer.

 6. Gather supporting documents.
 Each document size should be 4MB or less: